 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Apple's late CEO is still venerated and missed.
-On the ninth anniversary of Steve Jobs's death, AppleInsider explores what the man himself thought about living and dying.
+On the tenth anniversary of Steve Jobs's death, AppleInsider explores what the man himself thought about living and dying.

 Apple co-founder Steve Jobs died at around 3:00 p.m.
 Pacific Time on Wednesday October 5, 2011.
 He was at his Palo Alto home.
 The Santa Clara County Public Health Department recorded the immediate cause of death as respiratory arrest but that "metastatic pancreas neuroendocrine tumor" was the underlying cause.

 Later that day, his wife Laurene Powell Jobs issued a statement.

 Steve died peacefully today surrounded by his family.

 In his public life, Steve was known as a visionary; in his private life, he cherished his family.
 We are thankful to the many people who have shared their wishes and prayers during the last year of Steve's illness; a website will be provided for those who wish to offer tributes and memories.

 We are grateful for the support and kindness of those who share our feelings for Steve.
 We know many of you will mourn with us, and we ask that you respect our privacy during our time of grief.

 Jobs was 56 years old and had been being treated for this rare form of pancreatic cancer since he was 49.
 Consequently he had been conscious of his health when giving a commencement speech at Stanford University in 2005.
 He chose to speak about mortality.